 On the other hand, men who can’t talk to their partner during the IVF process are at risk of becoming depressed.
 Similarly, women who found it difficult to talk to their partners whilst initiating IVF treatment were more likely to experience stress one year later.

 A couple’s sex life can also be affected by infertility as the act of lovemaking become more focused on ovulation, timing and reproduction as opposed to enjoyment and intimacy.
+This is why it’s important to make sure you’re heard while undergoing an IVF process, also, consulting experts like those at Cryos International can help you and your partner answer any questions you may have.

 What if IVF is unsuccessful?